 Project 4: Cataloging of Cards (In Progress)

 The GPO began a new contract in October of 2021 to catalog the approximately 66,000 to 88,000 remaining cards into MARC 21 records.
 These records are then made available through the Catalog of U.S. Government Publications (CGP).
 As part of the cataloging, holdings and item records for continuing resources are being created as well.
 GPO is also enhancing the records by adding one Library of Congress Subject Heading and one corporate name authority.
+Please note: the records are for tangible versions of the titles only.

 How to Locate and Retrieve Shelflist Records